 The issues extend beyond the inconvenience of waterlogged streets and basements.
 Over time, blocked stormwater drainage can be detrimental to the integrity of infrastructure.

-Prolonged exposure to standing water can undermine the foundations of structures, escalating the risk of serious structural damage that can be dangerous and expensive to repair.
+Long-term exposure to standing water can weaken structure foundations, increasing the risk of significant structural damage that’s both dangerous and costly to repair.

 Beyond the direct impact on human-constructed environments, the consequences for the natural environment are also considerable.
 When stormwater systems fail, environmental contaminants and debris can overflow and spill into local waterways.
 This can disrupt the delicate balance of local ecosystems, harming plant and animal life and contributing to a broader ecological disturbance extending well beyond the blockage’s immediate vicinity.